Overwhelmed with what to do to get ready for your twins? Check out this preparing for twins checklist so you don’t overlook important tasks.

 Rather than scrambling to discover what I needed to do and when, I wrote it all down and ticked them off as I got them done.
 If anything new came up, I simply added it to the list to make sure I didn’t lose sight of it.

-Keeping all this information in your head feels stressful.
-It can make what should be a straightforward timeline of tasks seem like an impossibility.
-Plus, you’re less likely to forget something you told yourself to do when you have it written down.
+Because keeping all this information in your head feels stressful.
+What should be a straightforward timeline of tasks can seem like an impossibility.
+Plus, you’re likely to forget something you told yourself to do when you haven’t written it down.

-And perhaps most importantly, referring to a checklist like the one below helps you avoid overlooking something you need to do but hadn’t considered.
+And referring to a checklist like the one below helps you avoid overlooking something you need to do but hadn’t considered.
 Checklists are a fantastic gauge of whether you’re on track with preparing for twins.

 1. Enroll in childbirth, infant care, and CPR classes

-Free resource: I made the following checklist as a printable PDF you can download—at no cost to you—and keep as a timeline!
-Join my newsletter and get it below for a convenient way to keep track of everything you need to do:
+Free printables: Join my newsletter and get your Twin Pregnancy Checklist below for a convenient way to keep track of everything you need to do:

 2. Narrow down a few names

 Whether you decide on a name months before or on the day you meet your twins, start looking into potential names.
 You’ve got two sets of names to come up with, so have fun with what you come up with.
-You might choose unusual old fashioned names, popular ones, or those that mean a lot to you.
+You might choose unusual old fashioned names, popular ones, or those that are significant to you.